 Sec.
-4. All husiness transacted in council meetings shall be kept secret unless otherwise ordered by a two-third vote of council.
+4. All business transacted in council meetings shall be kept secret unless otherwise ordered by a two-third vote of council.

-ARTICLE V.-LEGISLATIVE COM-MITTEES
+ARTICLE V.-LEGISLATIVE COM-

 Sec.
-1. The president of Abigail Allen Hall and the four dormltory members shall constitute the legislative committee for said Hall.
+1. The presidents of Abigail Allen Hall and Morgan Hall and the three dormitory members shall constitute the legislative committee for sald Halls.

 Sec.
-2. The non-dormitory member of the council shall be chairman of a committee of three, members of which shall be elected by the non-dormitory women.
+2. The non-dormitory member of the council shall be chairman of a committee of three, members of which shall be elected Ly the non-dormitory women.
 This committee shall constitute the legislative committee for non-dormitory members.